tuanductran/notion-cloudflare-workers/README.md

 ## Overview

-`api-mybooks` is a lightweight API designed to fetch book records from Notion Client.
+**Notion CloudFlare Worker** is a lightweight API designed to fetch book records from Notion Client.
 It is built using Cloudflare Workers and utilizes `Bun` as the package manager for better performance and efficiency.

 ## Features